 "He was quick to label us as a top-level threat after that.
 We've barely been surviving the raids on our hideouts, and we have nowhere left to go."
 Ilinca's brows furrowed, eyes darting over to her sister before returning to Marcus.
 "Last time was too close of a call.
 We can't do this anymore without help, and DedSec has been the only one to be able to go toe to toe with Blume and come out on top."

-Sitara gave a low whistle, "Wow, you guys have pissed off some powerful people, huh?
+Sitara gave a low whistle, "Wow, you've really pissed off some powerful people, huh?
 Can't imagine after the blow we dealt them, Blume is too eager to let any more secrets out of the bag.
 But as much as I personally would like to help you girls out, we don't exactly have safehouses to stash you in.
 We're a hacker group, we're not in the business of personal protection."

 In a flash, Ilinca was back to charming smiles and honeyed words.
 "We know DedSec keeps hackerspaces all over the Bay area.
 You can let us stay at the one in this city, and in return we'll be more than happy to use whatever skills we may have to help out your group."